protocolguild/documentation/docs/5-operating-guide.md

 - continuing contributors get additional weight per period they are active.
 This means historic contributors don't maintain their split weighting if they leave protocol development

 In the typical operation of the split, this would simply be `number of eligible months`, including past contributions before the split existed.

-In future versions, it may be worth considering another multiplier from members which would come from how effective they view each of their peers.
-This could be accomplished through a pairwise ranking system that outputs the multiplier.

 #### 5.12 Discussing new members